 The button will take you to a login page, where you enter your username and password for your credit card account.
 Once you do that, you’ll see if you’re eligible or not.
 If you are, you’ll also be able to see potential loan amounts and interest rates.

-For cardholders, an American Express personal loan can be a convenient way to get a lump sum of money to help reach goals.
+For cardholders, an American Express personal loan can be a convenient way to get a lump sum of money to help reach your goals.
 Fixed rates make for payments that are predictable and potentially less expensive than using a traditional credit card to finance a purchase.

 However, if you don’t have an Amex credit card, or if you want to shop around for different personal loan rates, you might be able to find better deals, especially if you have good or excellent credit.